SangsooNam/sangsoonam.github.io/_posts/2017-03-13-yaml-vs-json.md

 }
 {% endhighlight %}

-Aliasing and anchroing is possible not only for a value but also for a whole item.
+Aliasing and anchoring is possible not only for a value but also for a whole item.

 <p class="code-label">YAML</p>
 {% highlight yaml %}